sherpadance/getting-and-cleaning-data-project/codebook.md

 ### Measurements

 All measurements are floating point values, normalized and bounded within [-1,1].
+Prior to normalization, acceleration measurements were made in standard gravity units 'g', and angular velocity measurements were made in radians/second.

 #### Time-domain signals